-The word Animism derives from the latin root Anima, which means breath, spirit and life.
+The word Animism derives from the Latin root Anima, which means breath, spirit and life.

 Animism is a deeply rooted value-system based on respect for the land, reverence for all life and relating to the more-than-human world as a living being infused with sentience.

 The world soul is, according to several systems of thought, an intrinsic connection between all living things on the planet, which relates to our world in much the same way as the soul is connected to the human body.

-Spirit can be conceptualized as all the invisible threads and that connect people with the more-the-human world and nature elements that make the miracle of life on Earth possible.
+Spirit can be conceptualized as all the invisible threads that connect people with the more-the-human world and elements of nature that make the miracle of life on Earth possible.

-Animism (from Latin anima, “breath, spirit, life”) is defined on Wikipedia by Anthropologists as:
+Animism is defined on Wikipedia as: